 Nominees receiving the greatest number of votes duly cast for the election of directors will be elected.
-Abstentions and shares held by a broker as nominee and not voted are not counted as votes cast for purposes of, and therefore will have no impact as to the election of directors.
-The Board recommends a vote FOR the election of the above-named nominees as Class II directors.
+Abstentions and shares held by a broker as nominee and not voted are not counted as votes cast for purposes of determining whether a quorum exists, and therefore will have no impact as to the election of directors.
+The Board recommends a vote FOR the election of the above-named nominees as Class III directors.